nikkiconley/NashAzureBootcamp2019/README.md

 # Challenge 3 : Deployment

-1. Deploy the Tollbooth project to the &quot;App&quot; function app you created earlier
+1. Deploy the Tollbooth project to the &quot;App&quot; function app you created earlier.
+Do not check the box to create a zip file

 **Make sure the publish is successful before moving to the next step**